juliewang2020/cca_lol/1_Model Scraper.md

 * this will allow me to vist every single model page, and title the screenshots appropriately

 ### Challenges
-* need to examine the html better (almost scrapped champ names and made it harder for myself), there was a js script that the website already had compiled with the matching url and name of skin
-  * luckily in the script, there is a dictionary variable with every single skin and it's url identifier
 *  issues with punctuation in names.
 Originally split by ",", but turns out there was a skin name with a comma